tkchafin/ADratio/README.md

 /share/apps/bioinformatics/bedtools2/2.25.0/bin/bedtools genomecov -d -ibam male_removeDups.bam > male_coverage.txt
 ```

-The normalizing constant was then calculated using samtools applied to each of the filtered bam files:
+The normalizing constant was then calculated using samtools applied to each of the filtered bam files, then dividing the total number of (passing) male reads by the total female reads:
 ```
 samtools view -c -F 260 XXX_removeDups.bam
 ```
-In this case, the normalizing constant was 0.997, so very close to the default used by ADratio.
+In this case, the normalizing constant was 1.003, so very close to the default used by ADratio.

 That's it!
 After completing these steps you can run ADratio.
 Note that the runtimes can be *considerable* depending on the amount of sequence data, your genome size, and the specifics of your machine (e.g. # available cores), so running on an HPC is recommended.
 For reference, here are rough runtimes for the example above: Trimmomatic: ~3 hours per individual; BWA+samtools: ~12 hours (with 32 cores; CPU time ~70 hours); Picard MarkDuplicates: ~4 hours (CPU time 9 hours); bedtools genomecov: 12 hours.
 Benchmarking ADratio for these files is also presented below.